cran/IRTest/README.md

 ## Example

-A simulation study for a Rasch model can be done in following manners:
+A simple simulation study for a Rasch model can be done in following
+manners:

 ``` r
 library(IRTest)
 ```

+- Data generation

-- An artificial data of 1000 examinees and 20 items.
+An artificial data of 1000 examinees and 20 items.

 ``` r
 Alldata <- DataGeneration(seed = 123456789,